Self-Adapting Language Models: Related Work

-\paragraph{Reinforcement Learning for LLMs.} Reinforcement learning has played a central role in improving LLM behavior, originally through RLHF \citep{ouyang2022rlhf}.
-More recently, RL with verifiable rewards has been applied to boost reasoning performance by optimizing the model directly for task success \citep{zelikman2022starbootstrappingreasoningreasoning, singh2023beyond,deepseekai2025r1}. \methodacronym applies RL not to optimize final answers or trace revisions, but to optimize the generation of \textit{self-edit} data that is then used for weight updates.
+\paragraph{Reinforcement Learning for LLMs.} Reinforcement learning has played a central role in improving LLM behavior, originally through RLHF \citep{ouyang2022rlhf, bai2022traininghelpfulharmlessassistant}.
+More recently, RL with verifiable rewards has been applied to boost reasoning performance by optimizing the model directly for task success \citep{zelikman2022starbootstrappingreasoningreasoning, singh2023beyond, deepseekai2025r1}.
+SEAL applies RL not to optimize final answers or trace revisions, but to optimize the generation of \textit{self-edit} data that is then used for weight updates.

-\paragraph{Meta-Learning and Self-Modifying Systems.} \methodacronym embodies meta-learning principles \citep{schmidhuber1987meta,hochreiter2001learning,finn2017maml} by learning an adaptation strategy---how to generate effective self-edits---via its outer optimization loop.
+\paragraph{Meta-Learning and Self-Modifying Systems.} SEAL embodies meta-learning principles \citep{schmidhuber1987meta,hochreiter2001learning,finn2017maml} by learning an adaptation strategy---how to generate effective self-edits---via its outer optimization loop.
 The goal is to learn \textit{how to learn} efficiently from task contexts.
-Meta-learning has similarly been applied in reinforcement learning \citep{duan2016rl,wang2016learning,frans2017meta,gupta2018meta, sun2025text}, where models are trained with a meta-objective to rapidly adapt to new tasks.
-A natural extension of this line of work is self-referential networks, where models modify their own parameters \citet{schmidhuber1992steps, irie2022modern}.
-In the domain of large language models, recent work has applied meta-learning principles to improve LLM adaptation \citep{tan2023massive, hu2023metalearningonlineadaptationlanguage}.
-Notably, \citet{hu2023metalearningonlineadaptationlanguage} trained a smaller model to output token-specific weights during finetuning on a corpus, addressing a knowledge incorporation task similar to ours.
-However, \methodacronym offers greater generality across domains by leveraging the model's existing generative capabilities to parametrize updates.
+In reinforcement learning, meta-learning has been used to train agents that learn new tasks quickly \citep{duan2016rl,wang2016learning,frans2017meta,gupta2018meta}. \citet{sun2025text} similarly apply RL to learn task-specific weight modulations, offering an alternative to LoRA finetuning that is orthogonal to our approach.
+A natural extension of meta-learning is self-referential networks, where models modify their own parameters \citep{schmidhuber1992steps, irie2022modern}.
+In the domain of large language models, recent work has applied meta-learning to improve LLM adaptation \citep{tan2023massive, hu2023metalearningonlineadaptationlanguage, chen2025generative, calian2025dataratermetalearneddatasetcuration, sun2025text}.
+Notably, \citet{hu2023metalearningonlineadaptationlanguage} train a smaller model to output token-specific weights during finetuning, addressing a knowledge incorporation task similar to ours, while \citet{chen2025generative} propose a hypernetwork that generates LoRA adapters conditioned on the input, enabling dynamic and task-specific parameterization.
+However, SEAL offers greater generality by leveraging the model's existing generative capabilities to parametrize updates.

 \paragraph{Self-Improvement.}